Creating a Movie

 movie is being created in the background.
 However, avoid running other instances

-of Realtime Landscaping Pro or other 3D applications to ensure your video card
+of Realtime Landscaping Architect or other 3D applications to ensure your video

 cannot interact with the landscape while the movie is being created.
 This